Holhol: Overview

 Holhol is served by a station on the meter gauge Ethio-Djibouti Railway.
 A notable feature of the meter-gauge railway is a viaduct, 29 meters high and 45 meters long, that was built in 1900.
 The station is a transit point for commercial goods from Ethiopia.
 Holhol also has a station on the new standard gauge Addis Ababa–Djibouti Railway.

 The town also lies along RN-5 National Highway.
 It is the seventh largest city in the country.

 Additionally, Holhol has a number of primary and secondary schools as well as nurseries.
 The El-Hajj Hassan Gouled Military Academy is located here.
 One kilometer from the town is the local college.
 Nearby towns and villages include Ali Sabieh (33 km), Goubetto (18 km), Ali Adde (23 km), Dasbiyo (19 km) and Chabelley (28 km).

 Demographics

 As of 2017, the population of Holhol has been estimated to be roughly around 3,000.
-The city inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Issa Somali predominant.
+The city inhabitants belong to various mainly Afro-Asiatic-speaking ethnic groups, with the Gadabursi and Issa Somali predominant.